Richmond County Bank Ballpark station

-Richmond County Bank Ballpark, styled simply as Ball Park and BallPark on station signage, is a disused station on the Staten Island Railway, located at Wall Street and Richmond Terrace.
+Richmond County Bank Ballpark station (styled BallPark on station signage) is a disused station on the Staten Island Railway (SIR), located at Wall Street and Richmond Terrace in St. George.

+The station closed in 2010 amid systemwide service reductions associated with the financial impact of the Great Recession on the MTA, which faced a budget deficit exceeding $1 billion.

+The station remains intact, with signage and platform infrastructure still in place.
+Since its closure, passengers traveling to the nearby ballpark and surrounding areas have used St. George Terminal, the northern terminus of the line, requiring additional walking distance.

+The station was constructed with accessibility features, and its closure reduced direct access to the SIR for nearby areas.

 History

-The station was opened on June 24, 2001 in conjunction with the Staten Island Yankees baseball season, serving the team's new SIUH Community Park on game days only.
+The station first opened on June 24, 2001 in conjunction with the Staten Island Yankees baseball season, serving the team's new SIUH Community Park on game days only.
 It was the newest station on the railway until the opening of Arthur Kill station on January 21, 2017.
 This station was only operational during the baseball season, which usually ran from June to September.
 One train was scheduled to travel to/from Tottenville, with two or three shuttle trains from St. George serving the station.

-Due to a budget crisis suffered by the Metropolitan Transportation Authority, this station was closed on June 18, 2010, the date of the first scheduled home game of the season.
+Due to a budget crisis suffered by the Metropolitan Transportation Authority, this station closed on June 18, 2010, due to the Great Recession, which occurred from 2007 to 2009, the date of the first scheduled home game of the season.
 As a result, a short walk from St. George, or traveling on the S40 or S44 buses, is required to reach the stadium.
 Trains last served the station in September 2009.
 The station is still used by employees to reach locomotives that are now stored on the only track at this station.